aaronj1335/reading/books/gilead.md

 ---

 > I think the attempt to defend belief can unsettle it, in fact, because there is always an inadequacy in argument about ultimate things.

+---

+> There are a thousand thousand reasons to live this life, every one of them sufficient.

+I love the contrast of this to [The Anna Karenina principle](https://en.wikipedia.org/wiki/Anna_Karenina_principle).